Oasis Of The Seas accidents and incidents

 25 May 2010Crew / Passenger Deaths

 (overboard) On May 25, 2010, USCG vessels searched for a 45-year-old male crew who went overboard.
 The man was from St Vincent (Grenadines) and reported missing as the ship was en-route to St Thomas (USVI) from Nassau, Bahamas.
 The cruise itinerary course was changed for a search and rescue, but the body was never found.

 On May 7, 2010, the ship’s emergency generator malfunctioned.
 During its weekly checks, the diesel engine started making noises.
-Crew discovered that one of the cylinder crankshafts was loose and was hitting the crankcase cover.
+The crew discovered that one of the cylinder crankshafts was loose and was hitting the crankcase cover.

 On September 25, 2008, while the ship was under construction in Finland, an onboard fire broke out.
-Nearly 1500 shipyard workers were on the ship when the accident happened, and had to be evacuated.
-The cause for the fire were welding works on deck 9 (an insulation material caught fire).
-The yard’s fire fighters put it out quickly before it could spread and cause extensive damages.
+Nearly 1500 shipyard workers were on the ship when the accident happened and had to be evacuated.
+The cause for the fire was welding works on deck 9 (an insulation material caught fire).
+The yard’s firefighters put it out quickly before it could spread and cause extensive damages.
 No injuries were reported.